-Constituent Alumni Associations are organized for the following faculties, departments, and special interest groups: Law, Rehabilitation Medicine, Medicine, Dentistry, Pharmacy, Business, Nursing, Library and Information Studies, Education, Health Services Administration, Forestry, Drama, Native Studies, East Asian Studies, and Mixed Chorus.
-Administered by the Alumni Association with the cooperation of faculty/department staff and graduates, these associations serve to promote the welfare of their specific faculty/ department or area of special interest.
+Constituent Alumni Associations are organized for a number of faculties, departments, and special interest groups.
+These include Law, Rehabilitation Medicine, Medicine, Dentistry, Pharmacy, Business, Nursing, Library and Information Studies, Education, Health Services Administration, Forestry, Drama, Native Studies, East Asian Studies, and the Mixed Chorus.
+Administered by the Alumni Association with the cooperation of the relevant faculties or departments, these associations have elected alumni executives.
+The constituent associations serve to promote the welfare of their specific faculty, department, or area of special interest.